jfasch/jfasch-home/trainings/material/soup/linux/hardware/i2c/topic.rst

 cover such devices - no matter if they are Onewire or I2C (or ...) devices, or if they are reachable via a CPU internal bus.

-As such (a temperature sensor), the device appears under an alternative location in ``sysfs``,
+As such - *a temperature sensor* - the device appears under an alternative location in ``sysfs``,

 .. code-block:: console